 MULTIPLE TRIPS – I imposed just 1 grocery trip per week to cover what I needed but couldn’t live without oil so I went to the store again.

 Remember the house warming party I mentioned in my 9 frugal wins & 3 frugal fails last week?
 There were some cough-y kids at that table with me, dad and hubby.
-They must have carried something, all 3 of us have the same pesky cold now with same time of onset and same exact symptoms.
+They must have carried something, all 3 of us have the same pesky cold now with the same time of onset and same exact symptoms.
 Darn kids!
 My sinus infection is currently shooting pain down to my tooth.
 Ugh, misery.
 I’ll cut this post short and go to bed.

-We’ll do this again some day, I think right around the corner of the week after never ever ever!!!
+We’ll do this again someday, I think right around the corner of the week after never ever ever!!!
 Even without being sick, the old man and better planning – I wouldn’t do it unless you promised me princess cake at the end of EACH day.

 For an awesome SNAP Challenge (done like a pro!) check out Doubling Dollars!
-Seriously, it’s harder than it looks! 🙂 Mr. DD lost weight too so it’s norms on this challenge, but I don’t recommend this “diet.”
+Seriously, it’s harder than it looks! 🙂 Mr. DD lost weight too so it’s norms in this challenge, but I don’t recommend this “diet.”